politie/omt-odt-language/README-DEVELOP.md

 ## The `server` folder

 This folder contains all the code run as a node server.
-It provides the language server functionality to the client plugin and is started by the extension in `/client`.
-It currently provides no additional functionality.
+It provides the language server functionality using the LSP protocol for the client plugin and is started by the extension in `/client`.
+The features currently implemented are:

+- Document link for OMT imports with:
+  - Relative paths
+  - Paths beginning with a @Shorthand
+  - Declared OMT imports as empty paths with data to be resolved
+- Resolve Document link
+  - Declared OMT imports

 ### The `snippets` folder